rsfellman/ds5100-finalproject-dbm4bj/README.md

 Takes the results of a game played via the Game class and computes statistics about said game.

-Methods:
+#### Methods:
  - **__init__**:
      - Initializer.
-It takes in an instance of the Game class.
+     - Takes in an instance of the Game class.
-     -If the input is not an instance of the Game class, a ValueError will be raised.
+     - If the input is not an instance of the Game class, a ValueError will be raised.
      - A dataframe named data is created.
 Data holds the information for the last play from the game class.

+- **count_jackpots**
-- **count_jackpots**: A jackpot is when all the faces for a given roll are the same.
+    - A jackpot is when all the faces for a given roll are the same.
-                    The count_jackpots method counts the number of times a game resulted in a jackpot and returns an integer.
+    - The count_jackpots method counts the number of times a game resulted in a jackpot and returns an integer.

+ - **count_faces**
- - **count_faces**:    Calculates the number of times a given face is returned for a roll.
+     - Calculates the number of times a given face is returned for a roll.
-             A dataframe of the results is returned.
+     - A dataframe of the results is returned.

+ - **combo_count**
- - **combo_count**:    Counts the number of distinct combinations among the rolls.
+     - Counts the number of distinct combinations among the rolls.
-         A distinct combination is order-independent and can included repetitions.
+     - A distinct combination is order-independent and can included repetitions.
-        A data frame of the combinations and associated counts is returned.
+     - A data frame of the combinations and associated counts is returned.

+ - **permutation_count**
- - **permutation_count**:  Counts the number of disinct permutations among the rolls.
+     - Counts the number of disinct permutations among the rolls.
-         A distinct permutation is order-dependent and can include repetitions.
+     - A distinct permutation is order-dependent and can include repetitions.
-         A data frame of the permutations and counts is returned.
+     - A data frame of the permutations and counts is returned.

-Attributes:
+#### Attributes:
+- **data**
-- **data**: a data frame of the last play.
+    - Data frame of the last play.

-More on Methods Here:
+#### More on Analyzer Methods:

-<ins>**__init__(self, game)**<ins>
+##### <ins>__init__(self, game)<ins>
 - Initializer.
 Takes in a an instance of the Game class.
 - From the input of the game class the method show_last_play is called to create a data frame of the the last play.

 Inputs:
+- game:
-- game:   A Game object/instnace of the game class.
+    - A Game object/instnace of the game class.
-         If game is not a Game object, a ValueError will be raised.
+    - If game is not a Game object, a ValueError will be raised.

  Outputs:
+  - data:
-  - data: Data frame of the last play.
+      - Data frame of the last play.

-<ins>**count_combos(self)**<ins>
+##### <ins>count_combos(self)<ins>
  - This method calculates the distinct combination of faces rolled and their counts.
  - A distinct combination is not dependent on order and may have repetitions.

-Inputs: none
+Inputs: None

 Outputs:
+- combo_count_df
-- combo_count_df: Dataframe with a MultiIndex of distinct combinations and a single column for the associated counts.
+    - Dataframe with a MultiIndex of distinct combinations and a single column for the associated counts.

-<ins>**count_faces(self)**<ins>
+##### <ins>count_faces(self)<ins>
 - Counts the number of times a given face appears in one roll using the value_counts() method with a lambda function.
 - The lambda function is the applied across the data frame to calculate the face counts for each roll.

-inputs: none
+inputs: None

 outputs:
+- face_count
-- face_count: Data frame with roll number as the index, faces as the columns and counts for each face appearance as the data.
+    - Data frame with roll number as the index, faces as the columns and counts for each face appearance as the data.

-<ins>**count_jackpots(self)**<ins>
+##### <ins>count_jackpots(self)<ins>
 - Calculates the number of times a game resulted in a jackpot and returns and integer.
 - A jackpot is when all the races for a given roll are the same.
 - For each row of the data, this method finds the number of unique values.
 If the number of unique values is greater than 1, that roll was not a jackpot.
 - For each row where the number of unique values is equal to one, the jackpot count goes up by one.

 inputs:none

 outputs:
+- jack_count
+    - integer
-- jack_count: integer, the number of jackpots
+    - the number of jackpots

-<ins>**count_permutations(self)**<ins>
+##### <ins>count_permutations(self)<ins>
 - Calculates the distinct permutations of faces rolled in a game and their counts.
 - A permutaiton is dependent on order and may contain repetitions.

-inputs:none
+inputs:None

 outputs:
+- perm_count_df
-- perm_count_df: Datareame with a MultiIndex of distinct permutations and a column for the associated counts.
+    - Datareame with a MultiIndex of distinct permutations and a column for the associated counts.